iluha5/guess_melody/Readme.md

-# The game «Guess Melody».
-Study project from HTMLAcademy.
+# Game «Guess Melody».
+Learning project from HTMLAcademy.

 Goal of the game: you should guess the maximum numbers of melodies in two modes - by genre or by artist.